 Three decades after the war's end, Salisbury published a book in which he claimed that "lean beef, minced to break down any connective tissue and fully cooked, was the best and most easily digested food," according to Smithsonian Magazine.
 Salisbury initially referred to the dish as "muscle pulp of beef," but as it grew in popularity, its name thankfully evolved as well.

 Thompson was the first to realize that the air bubbles in the meringue protected and preserved the temperature of the ice cream inside.
 His method for the "Omelette Norwegge," the treat's name at the time, was later adopted by Charles Ranhofer, a Parisian chef working at Delmonico's in New York.
 Ranhofer had a penchant for making subtle cultural commentary with his food.

-You're hardly alone if you thought Eggs Benedict were named after famed traitor Arnold Benedict or Pope Benedict XIII.
+You're hardly alone if you thought Eggs Benedict was named after famed traitor Arnold Benedict or Pope Benedict XIII.
 According to Atlas Obscura, this brunch staple got its name from Lemuel Benedict, a wealthy playboy of the Gilded Age who ordered the components of the meal on one (presumably hungover) morning at the Waldorf-Astoria Hotel.

 Benedict's original request included regular bacon instead of the Canadian bacon we've come to expect on today's menus.
 But the maître-d'hotel, Oscar Tschirky—the same man who came up with the Waldorf salad—tinkered with the recipe to create the dish as we know it.